 - Take the pies out of the oven and transfer to a cooking rack.
 Then freeze your pies for at least 3 hours or overnight.
 This is what gives you that dense center.
 Transfer to the refrigerator to thaw for at least 1 hour before serving.
 Serve cold.

-- Dust powdered sugar all over the top using a fine sieve.
+- Dust powdered sugar all over the top.
 Now welcome to heaven as you enjoy your first bite!

 Keywords: crack pie, milk bar crack pie, crack pie recipe